 You should send your daughter with a light lunch, snacks, and a drink for the bus ride up, which will enable the bus to go straight through.
 The buses are air- conditioned, have restrooms on board, and if videos are available then an age- appropriate movie will be shown.

 When will I get the forms for camp?

 Pre-camp packets are sent out in March.
 This packet contains all the forms necessary for camp: medical forms, consent forms, a cabin request form, packing list and more.
 Many of these forms will also be available on the website after the packets have been sent by regular mail.
 You will need to make an appointment with your daughter's pediatrician, so your daughter's physical is up to date.
 Forms are due back to camp for all sessions by May 1.

 I haven't received my billing yet, should I be concerned?

 You can always access your current invoice by logging into your campminder account.
 Billing for camp is as follows: 1st deposit is due with the application.
 The remaining balance is due by March 15th.

 What is the camp’s refund policy?

 After January 1st there are no tuition refunds.
-Prior to January 1st, any cancellations receive a full refund minus a $300 accounting fee.
+Prior to December 31st, any cancelations will receive a full refund minus a $300 accounting fee.